OkicB/OkicB/README.md

 ## Meet me

-- 🔭 I am currently working on: Social Media project in React
+- 🔭 I learn and work on building Python API's projects using FastAPI, PostgreSQL and GCP
-- 🌱 I am currently learning: Javascript, React, Node
+- 🌱 Experienced with: Javascript and PHP
 - 👯 I am looking to collaborate with anyone who would like to collaborate with me 🤣
-- 🥅 2022 Goals: Work on more demanding projects and help other beginners to succeed
+- 🥅 2023 Goals: Work on more demanding projects and help other beginners to succeed
 - ⚡ Interesting fact: I love sport and music

 ### Connect with me!